 (Unit: Million Baht)

-As at 3 As at 31 December
+As at 31 December

-2015 2014
+2016 2015

 Payable:

-in up to 1 year 4.1 3.3
+In up to 1 year 4.2 4.1

-in over 1 and up to 5 years 3.3 4.5
+In over 1 year and up to 5 years 0.5 3.3

-27.3 Long-term service and purchase commitments
+26.3 Long-term service and purchase commitments

 - a) The Company entered into a power supply agreement with the Provincial Electricity Authority for a period of one year, commencing 21 December 2010 to 20 December 2011, and being automatically renewed for every one-year period.
 The Company shall pay power supply at the rate as stipulated in the agreement. - b) The Company had commitments under the purchase of molasses agreement with 15-year duration under which the price is to be determined every 5 years commencing the first year in 2005.
 The price for the first three years is that stipulated in the agreement and for the fourth and fifth year, using the average actual market price of the first three years for comparison and the quantity to purchase of molasses are those stipulated in the agreement.
-In addition, the Company had additional two commitments under the purchase of molasses agreements with 5-years duration under which the price is to be determined before shipment in the next period and the quantity to purchase of molasses are those stipulated in the agreement. - c) As at 31 December 2015, the Company had commitments under service agreement with regard for the engineer consulting of Baht 0.4 million (2014: service agreement with regard for the financial consulting Baht 0.8 million).
+In addition, the Company had additional two commitments under the purchase of molasses agreements with 5-years duration under which the price is to be determined before shipment in the next period and the quantity to purchase of molasses are those stipulated in the agreement. - c) As at 31 December 2015, the Company had commitment under service agreement with regard for the engineer consulting of Baht 0.4 million (2016: Nil).

-27.4 Guarantees
+26.4 Guarantees

-As at 31 December 2015, there were outstanding bank guarantees of approximately Baht 5.1 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance under the license for using of electric to the Provincial Electricity Authority (2014: Baht 5.1 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and Biogas Technologic promotion project 2012 (Year 5) of the Energy Policy and Planning Office Ministry of Energy, and to guarantee contracted performance under the license for using of electric to the Provincial Electricity Authority).
+As at 31 December 2016, there were outstanding bank guarantees of approximately Baht 5.1 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance under the license for using of electric to the Provincial Electricity Authority (2015: Baht 5.1 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance under the license for using of electric to the Provincial Electricity Authority).

-28. Litigation
+27. Litigation

 In September 2011, a company sued the Company for its alleged non-compliance with the cassava chip purchase agreement dated 21 January 2011 and memorandum dated 29 April 2011, claiming a compensation for damage of Baht 186.9 million.
 On 8 November 2011, the Company submitted the testimony and countersued that company, claiming a compensation for damage of Baht 82.4 million.
 Subsequently, on 9 October 2014, the Civil Court dismissed the lawsuit filed by that company and ordered it to make payments for purchases of cassava chip that the Company paid in advance of Baht 6.9 million which together with interest expense of 7.5 percent per annum, calculated from 8 November 2014 (the countersue date) until completion of payment.
 In addition, that company shall pay for charges and partial lawyer fee for the Company.
 However, on 3 December 2014, the Company lodged an appeal with the Court of Appeal.
+On 9 February 2016, the Appeal Court affirmed the judgment of the Civil Court.

-Subsequently, on 9 February 2016, the Appeal Court affirmed the judgment of the Civil Court.
-As at 31 December 2015, the Company has not received such payment; therefore, the Company has not recorded in its account.
+Subsequently, on 7 April 2016, the Company lodged an appeal with the Supreme Court.
+Presently, the case in under consideration of the Supreme Court.
+As at 31 December 2016, the Company has not received such payment; therefore, the Company recorded allowance for impairment in advance paid to that company for a whole amount.

-29. Fair value hierarchy
+28. Fair value hierarchy